Parent’s Handbook to Skibidi Toilet: Exploring Meaning and Impact

 Credit: crazygames.com/game/skibidi-online

 For those who want to interact with the “singing toilets” themselves, there are numerous games available.
-These are mostly flash games that can be played online on special websites, without needing to download anything to a PC or phone.
+These are mostly flash games that can be played online by internet users on special websites without needing to download anything to a PC or phone.

 These games are generally simple.
 For example, clicker games where the goal is to continuously click on the screen.
 You can also find simple racing and shooting games.